SESARLab/mfh-dl-performace-testing/thesis.md

 - A ResourceManager
 - A NodeManager
 - An HistoryServer
-- A Zookeeper instance to handle the cluster high availability
+- A Zookeeper instance to handle the cluster's high availability

 #### Apache Hive provisioning